Angry patriots: Rise to prominence

-During the full-scale invasion of Ukraine, the group has gained increased prominence and power.
+During the full-scale war, the group has gained increased prominence and power.
 In mid-2022, after the collapse of the Russian frontline in the northeast due to the Ukrainian 2022 Kharkiv counteroffensive, the ultranationalist faction reacted with rage and frustration.
 Several ultranationalists, including Girkin, called for nuclear strikes against Ukraine and other forms of escalation.
 Kremlin spokesman Dmitry Peskov responded to the criticism, saying that there was room for some "critical points of view, as long as they remain within the law", but warning that "the line is very, very thin, one must be very careful here".

 In December 2022, during the bloody battle of Bakhmut, Yevgeny Prigozhin, leader of the Russian paramilitary Wagner Group that was doing much of the fighting in the city, began to harshly criticize the Russian Ministry of Defense for what he saw as incompetence and corruption in the leadership.
-A Wagner Group-Ministry of Defense conflict continued for the following months.
+A Wagner Group–Russian Ministry of Defence conflict continued for the following months.

 On 1 April 2023, a group of Russian ultranationalists led by Igor Girkin announced the formation of the Club of Angry Patriots.
 Speaking to reporters, Girkin said that a struggle was beginning within the Russian elite for a "post-Putin" era.
 On 2 April, Vladlen Tatarsky, a former militant who fought in the war in Donbas and later became a pro-Russia milblogger in the "angry patriot" sphere, was assassinated in the 2023 Saint Petersburg bombing.
-Tatarsky - real name Maxim Fomin - was one of the more prominent milbloggers in Russia, and had been repeatedly critical of the Russian Ministry of Defense.
+Tatarsky—real name Maxim Fomin—was one of the more prominent milbloggers in Russia, and had been repeatedly critical of the Russian Ministry of Defense.
 Russian political analyst Tatiana Stanovaya said that whether the assassination had been performed by Ukrainian or Russian government agents, the assassination would leave Russia's "patriotic camp [...] feeling exposed and potentially at risk".

 In June 2023, the Wagner-Ministry of Defense conflict culminated in Prigozhin launching a brief armed rebellion against the Ministry of Defense. which ended in a peaceful settlement.